talatpk/baby-name-api/README.md

 # Baby Name API

-A web scraping API that fetches baby name information from [babynamemeaningz.com](https://babynamemeaningz.com/).
+A web scraping API that fetches baby name information.
 This API can be deployed to Vercel and returns data in JSON format.

 ## Features